MANUFACTURING HUB

 Updated quarterly.
 This section reflects current threat intelligence from the FBI's Internet Crime Complaint Center (IC3), IBM X-Force, Verizon DBIR, Bitsight, and Dragos.

-Last updated Q2 2026
+Last updated May 20, 2026

-Business Email Compromise cost U.S. organizations over $3 billion in 2025.
+Business Email Compromise (BEC) cost U.S. companies over $3 billion in 2025.
 Attackers compromise vendor email accounts, intercept payment instructions, and redirect wire transfers.
 The FBI also reported more than 22,000 AI-enabled scam complaints and about $893 million in losses, showing how generative AI is amplifying phishing, invoice fraud, and BEC at scale.

 32%

 Rise in global ransomware attacks in 2025.
 Manufacturing led all sectors with 1,466 attacks.
-(Industrial Cyber)
+Industrial Cyber

 $3B+